-Article 5 (Supporting industries or entities involved in green and sustainable development)
+Article 6 (Supporting industries or entities involved in green and sustainable development)

-Each subsidiary shall proactively support the following environmentally friendly or socially responsible businesses in developing and providing products and services relevant to green and sustainable development:
+Each subsidiary shall proactively support the following environmental friendly or socially responsible businesses in developing and providing products and services relevant to green and sustainable development:

 - I. Industries involved in solar energy, wind energy, geothermal energy, hydroelectric power, and ocean energy, etc. - II.
 Industries focused on increased electricity generation efficiency or renewable electricity generation, and relevant power transmission, power distribution, and energy storage facilities. - III.
 Transportation industry involved in public transports and improving the efficiency and conversion of electric-, hydrogen-, and other alternative fossil fuel-powered modes of transportation and passenger and cargo transportation systems. - IV.
 Businesses involved in water monitoring smart network and early warning system, water storage, water recycling, flood control/water saving, and other water infrastructure. - V. Construction industry involved in green buildings or energy-saving systems or products for buildings. - VI.
 Industries involved in energy efficiency, reduction of non-energy related greenhouse gas emissions, and clean production, etc. - VII.
-Businesses involved in waste removal and recycling, pollution control, and carbon sequestration.

-- VIII.Businesses involved in information and communication technologies, such as fiber optic Internet, data centers, and smart grids. - IX.
-Businesses adopting measures for sustainable agricultural, forestry, fishery, animal husbandry, and aquaculture sectors with verifiable carbon reduction benefits. - X. Businesses with MSCI ratings of AA or higher, selected as a constituent of DJSI, ranked in the top 20% of the Corporate Governance Evaluation, and in line with Taiwan's sustainability classification standards. - XI.
-Other businesses engaging in operations or activities that contribute to carbon emissions reduction, circular economy, and ESG enhancement. - Article 6 (Industries or entities exposed to high ESG risks) Industries or entities exposed to high ESG risks in these G
+Businesses involved in waste removal and recycling, pollution control, and carbon sequestration. - VIII.Businesses involved in information and communication technologies, such as fiber optic Internet, data centers, and smart grids. - IX.
+Businesses adopting measures for sustainable agricultural, forestry, fishery, animal husbandry, and aquaculture sectors with verifiable carbon reduction benefits. - X. Businesses with MSCI ratings of AA or higher, selected as a constituent of DJSI, ranked in the top 20% of the Corporate Governance Evaluation, in line with the "Taiwan Sustainable Taxonomy", and passed the Science Based Target Set (SBT Target Set). - XI.
+Other businesses engaging in operations or activities that contribute to carbon emissions reduction, circular economy, and ESG enhancement. - Article 7 (Industries or entities exposed to high ESG risks) Industries or entities exposed to high ESG risks in these C